lignumsystem/EvaluateTree/README.md

 > -foliageAreaMass   Evaluates foliage area (total in conifers, one-sided in deciduous) and mass and writes to console.
 If flag -byOrder is set writes also by Gravelius orders and total.
 If flag -noTitle only values are written <br />
 > -heights           Tree height and height of crown base (only conifer at the moment) <br />
 > -noCompartments    Number of TreeCompartment in different classes to console. <br />
-> -vizTree           LIGNUM visualization of tree.
-Leaves of deciduous tree shown as triangles. <br />
 > -fractalDimension  writes to console no. of occupied cubes as a function of cube size.
 That is; box counting.
 Shoot cylinders are covered with points that are used to test whether a cube is occupied. no_points specifies how many to cover a cylinder.
 Only for pines at the moment. <br />
 > -fractalDm <minbox>    minimum box side lentgth given as part of original box size.
 Default = 1000 meaning minimun side length is 1/1000 of original. <br />
 > -fractalD0 value     Starts d iteration from a given value = span/value span is written out when this program starts. <br />